nsnam/ns-3-dev-git/doc/manual/source/troubleshoot.rst

     Compilation finished successfully
     Command ['/home/tomh/ns-3-nsc/build/debug/examples/tcp-point-to-point'] exited with code -11

-The error message says that the program terminated unsuccessfully, but it is not clear from this information what might be wrong.
+The error message says that the program terminated unsuccessfuly, but it is not clear from this information what might be wrong.
 To examine more closely, try running it under the `gdb debugger
 <https://access.redhat.com/documentation/en-us/red_hat_developer_toolset/9/html/user_guide/chap-gdb>`_: